NarcisseChangom/BLAs-Migration-repo/README.md

 Migration stock data for 1960, 1970, 1980, 1990, and 2000 are sourced from the World Bank (2022), while data for 2010 and 2020 are drawn from UNDESA (2020), which employs a similar methodology.
 They use information collated from censuses and surveys at destination and origin countries to construct a matrix of bilateral migration stock data from each of the origin countries to each potential destination country.

 ### Analysis data
-The combined data used for analysis in the paper is provided with this repository under the folder "DATA".
+The combined data used for most of the analysis in the paper, "BLA_Migration_data.dta", is provided with this repository under the folder "DATA".

 ## 2. Instructions for Replication